AmmoCore/AmmoReloaded/doc/crosscompile-windows-linux.md

 	export PATH=/home/<your user>/mxe/usr/bin:$PATH
 	make -jn CROSS=i686-w64-mingw32.static- -f makefile.mingw

+If you get an error about `leveldb::something` not being found, do the following:

+	cd src/leveldb
+	make clean
+	TARGET_OS=NATIVE_WINDOWS make CROSS=i686-w64-mingw32.static- libleveldb.a libmemenv.a
+	cd ..

+And repeat the `make` command from above.

 Now wait for the compile to finish.
 Once it's done, type:

 	strip Ammod.exe